-- Complications from too little of a hormonal medication
+Complications from too little of a hormonal medication

-- Side effects from too much of a hormonal medication
+Side effects from too much of a hormonal medication

-- Side effects not related to dose.
+Side effects not related to dose.
 For example, insulin injections can cause skin changes that are not related to the dose.
 These changes include abnormal bumps, dents or thickening of your skin.

 Unexpected side effects

-Your healthcare provider is best able to advise you about the specific risks and complications of your hormonal medication therapy.
-Consult your healthcare provider for information specific to your circumstances.
+Your healthcare provider is best one to advise you about the risks and complications of your hormonal therapy.
+Risks and potential complications of hormonal therapy radiation and surgery include:

-- Adverse reaction or problems related to sedation or medications, such as an allergic reaction and problems with breathing
+Adverse reaction or problems related to sedation or medications, such as an allergic reaction and problems with breathing

-- Exposure to ionizing radiation, which may harm normal tissues while treating diseased tissues
+Exposure to ionizing radiation, which may harm normal tissues while treating diseased tissues

 Reducing your risk of complications

 You can reduce the risk of certain complications by following your treatment plan and:

-- Following activity, dietary and lifestyle restrictions and recommendations before, during, and after hormonal therapy
+Following activity, dietary and lifestyle restrictions and recommendations before, during, and after hormonal therapy

 Informing your doctor or radiologist if you are nursing or if there is any possibili